Xinshe Castle: A Fairy Tale Castle in Taichung

 The area is actually huge.
 We spent around 2 hours in this stop but you can easily spend half a day exploring the ‘castle grounds’.
 The garden areas are really nice.

-Exploring at the back areas of the park, we came upon this stonehenge-esque structures which feels like the places I’ve been exploring in some video games like Final Fantasy. 🌲
+Exploring at the back areas of the park, we came upon this Stonehenge-like structures which feel like the places I’ve been exploring in some video games like Final Fantasy. 🌲

 The entrance fee is 250 NTD, and you will get a 100 NTD consumable voucher that you can spend in the restaurant, cafe or souvenir shop within the park.
 Since it was still early for lunch, we decided to spend our vouchers for some dessert cakes at the restaurant.
 You may also choose to get (cool) drinks instead for some refreshment at the cafe, especially after some time walking. 🍰